Using Ansible#

 collection install community.general

-scyld-modimg -iDefaultImage --deploy HelloWorld.yaml \
+cw-modimg -iDefaultImage --deploy HelloWorld.yaml \

 --progress none --upload --overwrite --discard-on-error

 The new --discard-on-error argument prevents the tool from asking for user confirmation before uploading.
-It assumes that the user wants to keep the result of a successful run but stop if an error was encountered.
+It assumes that the user wants to keep the result of a successful run, but stop if an error was encountered.
 The following is an example of the expected output from the previous command:

-[admin@cwhead ~]$ scyld-modimg -iDefaultImage --deploy HelloWorld.yaml \
+[admin@cwhead ~]$ cw-modimg -iDefaultImage --deploy HelloWorld.yaml \

 --progress none --upload --overwrite --discard-on-error